Best Tools to Track & Monitor Registry Changes: #1 is a Must

-This command will compare both files and save them in the same directory as .text file.
+- This command will compare both files and save them in the same directory as .text file.

-If you have some comments, suggestions, or maybe know some other, powerful tool for monitoring registry changes, reach us in the comments below, we would love to hear your opinion.
+If you have some comments or suggestions, or maybe know some other powerful tools for monitoring registry changes, reach us in the comments below, we would love to hear your opinion.